 - A statement of the purpose and detailed outline of the program

 - An itinerary and schedule of times and places

 where the work will be carried out, from the beginning of the

 leave to the end.

 - A statement proposing the manner in which

 the results of the project can be evaluated by the Status Committee

 in considering the applicant's total performance at Hope College.
 Sabbatical leave proposals must demonstrate the ability of the professor to accomplish a substantial scholarly or creative project and/or execute a project that will enhance the ability of the faculty member's department or program to fulfill its mission with excellence.
 Sabbatical leave proposals must provide clear and compelling evidence that the applicant's previous sabbatical (if any) was successful in accomplishing its proposed goals for research, creative production or service to the college/department/program.

-- A written report giving results of investigation, publication efforts, study, travel involved, etc. shall be made by the leave holder and submitted to the Provost not later than three months after termination of the leave.
+- A written report describing outcomes and how the objectives of the proposal were met shall be submitted to the department chair, dean and provost not later than three months after termination of the leave.